munificent/game-programming-patterns/book/singleton.markdown

 flag to check at runtime that only one instance of the class is constructed.

-To provide access to an object, there are several patterns in this book that don't cause the headache that global access causes.
-In rough order of frequency, I tend to use <a class="pattern" href="subclass-sandbox.html">Subclass Sandboxes</a>, <a class="pattern" href="context-object.html">Context Parameters</a>, and <a class="pattern" href="service-locator.html">Service Locators</a>.
+There are a couple of other chapters in this book that can also help here.
+The
+<a class="pattern" href="subclass-sandbox.html">Subclass Sandbox</a> pattern
+gives instances of a class access to some shared state without making it globally available.
+The <a class="pattern" href="service-locator.html">Service Locator</a>
+*does* make an object globally available, but it gives you more flexibility with how that object is configured.